Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 How to Deal with Airport Security Inspections

 Speaking of airport security, everything must go through an inspection.
-It’s far better to have that inspection before you go through the gate than to have it take place out of your sight.
+It’s far better to have that inspection before you go through the gate than to take it out of sight.

 The first thing to remember is that everything gets scanned.
-If it looks odd, and chances are good that a bag full of camera gear will look odd, you’ll have to go through a manual inspection.
+If it looks odd, and chances are good that a bag full of camera gear looks strange, you’ll have to do a manual inspection.

-In my experience, airport security doesn’t want to cause you any problems.
-They just want to ensure that your gear doesn’t pose any security threat and they want to keep the line moving.
+In my experience, airport security doesn’t want to cause any problems.
+They just want to ensure that your gear doesn’t pose any security threat and keep the line moving.
 If they have questions, they will ask you about an item.

 Do not try to touch anything they’re inspecting or badger them.
-That will only delay your inspection and possibly make you seem more suspicious as to why they shouldn’t do their job.
+That will only delay your inspection and make you seem more suspicious about why they shouldn’t do their job.

 Remember, these people have the right and responsibility to deny your luggage, or you, from getting on a plane.
 The best thing to do is be polite and professional.
 They will do the same in return.

-Maybe you occasionally come across someone who is having a bad day or bad attitude.
+Maybe you occasionally come across someone having a bad day or attitude.
 It’s rare, but it can happen.
 If you feel that your inspection isn’t going professionally, ask to speak to a supervisor.
-Stay polite, calm and professional.
+Stay polite, calm, and professional.
 The inspection isn’t personal.
 It’s their business.

 How to Protect Film from X-Rays

-If you’re a film photographer, then you need to know that airport scanners using X-rays cause problems for film.
+If you’re a film photographer, you need to know those airport scanners using X-rays cause problems for film.
 It’s pretty easy to understand why.
-Film is sensitive to light, which is how we get our photos on them.
+The film is sensitive to light, which is how we get our photos of them.
 However, what exactly is light?